mdasifahamed/Raffle-Contract-Security--Audit/audit-data/findings.md

-### [H-#] Generating Random Random Number On Chain Is Predictable, Leads To Successfully Guess Winner.
+### [H-2] Generating Random Random Number On Chain Is Predictable, Leads To Successfully Guess Winner.

 **Description:** At The `PuppyRaffle::selectWinner` function selecting wiiner index using on cahin random winner is highly vunrable `uint256 winnerIndex =int256(keccak256(abi.encodePacked(msg.sender, block.timestamp, block.difficulty))) % players.length;`.
 Here `block.timestamp` is adjsutable by the miner and `block.difficulty` is not a tru difficulty it come from previous block which is open to miner.
 See more details on <a href="https://eips.ethereum.org/EIPS/eip-4399">`EIP-4339`</a> at security sections.